You need only look as far as the professional success of Bethel’s health and physical education alumni to understand the strength of the program.

 - Jessica Muckenthaler ’12

-Jessica is currently employed as an elementary physical education teacher for the Central Burden USD 462 school district.
-She also serves as the high school assistant volleyball coach and a middle school assistant basketball coach for the girls’ team.
+Jessica is an elementary PE teacher for Central Burden Unified School District (USD) 462, where she also serves as high school assistant volleyball coach and middle school assistant girls’ basketball coach.

 - Tony Hoops ’05